Crimson Skies (video game): Storyline

-At the Nation of Hollywood, Nathan encounters his old rival Johnny Johnson, now handling security affairs as president of Hughes Aviation.
-The Fortune Hunters then decide to assist actress Lana Cooper, who is unsatisfied with her contract and wishes to leave.
-After she is rescued in a daring move, an embarrassed Johnny attempts to save face by showing off Hughes Aviation’s newest accomplishment: the largest plane constructed, the Spruce Goose.
+After travelling to the 'Nation of Hollywood', formerly Los Angeles, California, Nathan encounters his old Wall Street rival Johnny Johnson, now handling security affairs for Hughes Aviation.
+After kidnapping screen actress Lana Cooper in a daring heist, an embarrassed Johnny attempts to save face by showing off Hughes Aviation’s newest accomplishment: the largest plane constructed, the Spruce Goose.
 Nathan decides to humiliate Johnny further by having the Fortune Hunters steal it.
 Following this, Nathan is invited to a stunt race to show of his skills as a pilot; the race is eventually revealed to be a trap planned by Johnny and Charlie Steele, the leader of the "Hollywood Knights" whom previously attempted to stop the Fortune Hunters from rescuing Lana and stealing the Spruce Goose.
 Rival pirate gang leaders Jonathan Kahn and Bill Redman also join the fight, but Nathan manages to gain the upper hand with assistance from The Black Swan and Loyle Crawford, leader of the "Broadway Bombers".
 Nathan realizes that the trap was meant to lure him away from the Pandora to give Johnny’s forces an opening to attack it, and he quickly mobilizes the Fortune Hunters to defend their airship.
-Though they emerge victorious, the Pandora suffers heavy damage from the fight, and the Fortune Hunters decide to commandeer a cargo airship guarded by Blake Aviation Security to tow the Pandora to safety.
+Though they emerge victorious, the Pandora suffers heavy damage from the fight, and the Fortune Hunters decide to commandeer a cargo airship to tow the Pandora to safety.